0sipov/line-diagram-component/README.md

-Takes values ​​and builds a line line chart depending on the percentage of values
+Takes values ​​and builds a line chart depending on the percentage of value.